 1.Blockchain technology in financial servicesis on the rise

-Blockchain technology is most commonly associated with cryptocurrencies, but its applications extend beyond the realm of digital currencies to a range of industries and users.
+Blockchain technology, often associated with cryptocurrencies, extends beyond digital currencies to a range of industries and users.

-“A prominent application of blockchain technology is decentralised finance,” says Octet’s Supply Chain Finance Manager, Joe Donnachie.
+“A prominent application of blockchain technology is decentralised finance,” says Octet’s Co-CEO, Brett Isenberg.
 “In traditional centralised finance, consumers and businesses borrow from a bank or via a broker.
-Decentralised finance challenges this by allowing peer-to-peer exchanges.
+Decentralised finance challenges this by allowing peer-to-peer exchanges.”

-While blockchain tech is currently used in the finance sector, Joe believes its use will increase exponentially in the years to come.
+While blockchain tech is currently used in the finance sector, Brett believes its use will increase exponentially in the years to come.

 2. The industry is embracing AI and data analytics in financial services

 Artificial intelligence (AI) and machine learning (ML), which provide insights and solutions at unprecedented speeds, are being used in tasks such as research and fraud detection.
-In 2024, we expect to see an even greater uptake of these tools.
+In 2024, there has been an even greater uptake of these tools with AI-driven supply chain management tools being used to help businesses predict disruptions, optimise logistics, and manage inventory more effectively.

-In late 2023, the resilience of the global economy exceeded expectations, but challenges persist.
-China’s recovery was weaker than forecast, global core inflation is rising, and high public debt continues in many countries.
-These factors led the OECD to project lower global growth in 2024 compared with 2023.
+In late 2023, the resilience of the global economy exceeded expectations, but global economic growth continues to face challenges in 2024.
+Political tensions, interest rate fluctuations, and economic policies are impacting financial services worldwide.
+China’s recovery has been weaker than forecast, global core inflation is rising, and high public debt continues in many countries.
+These factors had led the OECD to project lower global growth in 2024 compared with 2023.

 4. Increasing cybersecurity concerns